 How to help your child with reading and writing

+Help your child become a good writer by supporting their talking skills.
 A child with nothing to say is in danger of becoming a child who has nothing to write about.
 Confidence in speaking (in their own language if English is not their first language) is essential to reading and writing success.

-Here are some simple ideas to help early talking skills.
+Below are some simple ideas to help early talking skills.
 They can also be used to extend vocabulary with more able speakers.

 There are lots of games online that support number recognition, counting, number bonds to 10, number bonds to 20, shape recognition and measurement.